 Precise data and comparable indicators provide important orientation points for the optimal construction and monitoring of our sustainable property management.
-Only with correct and valid inputs can we introduce optimisation processes and identify hidden opportunities for cost savings.
+Only correct and valid input enables us to introduce optimisation processes and identify hidden opportunities for cost savings.
 Extensive data can also be collected proactively and processed for the next sustainability report.